Andriymixx/Electronic-shop/README.md

 # Electronic-shop
-# This project is made to improve my knowledge in creating Information system
+# This project is made to improve my knowledge in creating Information Systems